 In 1993, Toni Morrison was awarded the Nobel Prize in Literature for her collective work, including Tar Baby written in 1981.
 She was the eighth woman and the first Black woman ever to receive this award.
 Since then, she has written five more novels: Paradise (1997); Love (2003); A Mercy (2008); Home (2012); and God Help the Child (2015).
 This brings her novels to a total of eleven, all books about love, she claims.
 She wrote several children’s books.
 And she has also written two plays, Dreaming Emmett and Margaret Garner, a libretto, as well as compilations of speeches and essays: Playing in the Dark, The Origin of Others, and The Source of Self-Regard, published just six months before she died in August, 2019.
 Her award-winning documentary on race and the human condition, The Pieces that I Am, premiered in June of that year.
 In addition, she edited and contributed to several anthologies.

 A play version of The Bluest Eye, developed by a teacher, toured in 2006, and Beloved was made into a movie in 1998.
 It was not received well by critics or the general public.
 Since then, Morrison has expressed little interest in filming any more of her works; she believes in the profound experience of reading a good book.
 I hope you do, too.
 Check them out.

 Toni Morrison had an unmatched power of language.
-When I saw this quilt made of covers of all her books, I had to have it.
+When I saw this quilt made of the covers of all of her books, I had to have it.
 Her words continue to inspire me.
-I’m sharing a few of my favorites with you.
+I'm sharing a few of my favorites with you.

-If you have not had the pleasure or the challenge of reading a book by Toni Morrison, pick one up today.
+If you have not had the pleasure or the challenge of reading a book by Toni Morrison, pick on up today.
 But I have to warn you, she will make you work to get through it.
 But you'll be glad you did.